Future-Systems-Lab/HypnoNeuro/README.md

 Advanced modules will help users track daily events, foods, and moods to identify patterns linked to changes in mental state, including early signs of **mania and psychosis**.
 Using the L1–L3 system, users will learn to recognize early signals and take clear, natural steps to support stability.

-For example, the system may highlight when **nutrient imbalances, such as elevated copper, align with mood instability or perceptual disturbances**, offering insight into how biochemistry and daily choices influence mental health.

 ---

 ## 🔍 What This Repo Contains